Riverton, Utah: Hospital

-The Intermountain Riverton Hospital, funded and operated by Intermountain Healthcare, opened in November 2009.
+The Intermountain Riverton Hospital, funded and operated by Intermountain Health, opened in November 2009.
 The hospital serves the fastest growing portion of the Salt Lake Valley with surrounding cities of Riverton, Herriman, Bluffdale, and South Jordan.
 The hospital also provides services to cities in northern Utah County.
-Services include a complete in-and-out patient care center, a 24-hour emergency department, a state-of-art-women's center, a surgical center, radiology, laboratory, pharmacy, physical therapy, 40 physician offices, and a helicopter pad.
-Perhaps the most notable service the hospital features is the children's out-patient center run by Primary Children's Medical Center.
+Services include a complete inpatient and outpatient care center, a 24-hour emergency department, a state-of-the-art women's center, a surgical center, radiology, laboratory, pharmacy, physical therapy, 40 physician offices, and a helicopter pad.
+Perhaps the most notable service the hospital features is the children's outpatient center run by Primary Children's Medical Center.
 The design of the hospital allows it to expand as the southwest part of the valley continues to see rapid growth.

 Transportation

 Riverton provides easy-access to Bangerter Highway, Mountain View Corridor, and Redwood Road; as all pass directly through the city.
 The city is also easily accessible from Interstate 15 via the 12300 S or Bangerter Highway exits.

+In April 2025, the Utah Transit Authority opened a new bus route serving Riverton.
+This route, named Route 126, primarily travels along 12600 S with buses coming hourly.

 Demographics

 According to estimates from the U.S. Census Bureau, as July 1, 2019, there were 44,419 people in Riverton.
-The racial makeup of the county was 90.3% non-Hispanic White, 0.4% Black, 0.2% Native American, 1.0% Asian, 0.8% Pacific Islander, and 1.3% from two or more races.
+The racial makeup of the city was 90.3% non-Hispanic White, 0.4% Black, 0.2% Native American, 1.0% Asian, 0.8% Pacific Islander, and 1.3% from two or more races.
 6.5% of the population were Hispanic or Latino of any race.